Author

 Gurdon Saltonstall

 Gurdon Saltonstall (1666–1745) was a prominent Congregational minister and theologian in colonial Connecticut who served as pastor of the New London church and later as a leading intellectual figure in New England Protestantism.
-His theological work, exemplified in texts such as *The Election Sermon*, engaged with contemporary debates over covenant theology, ecclesiastical polity, and the relationship between civil and religious authority during a period of significant social and theological transition in early eighteenth-century America.
-Saltonstall's contributions to colonial American religious thought reflected the broader Congregationalist emphasis on congregational autonomy and the moral foundations of civil society.
+His theological work, exemplified in *The Election Sermon*, engaged with Reformed doctrine and the practical concerns of ministerial authority and ecclesiastical governance during a period of significant religious and political transition in early eighteenth-century America.
+Saltonstall's contributions to colonial theology and his influence on Connecticut's religious institutions established him as a significant voice in the development of American Congregationalism.

 Works in the Library